 In addition to the phrase "non disclosure agreement", the Non Disclosure Agreement rule will trigger on "nda", "n.d.a.", and "non-disclosure agreement".

-Rules in the Text Patterns, Keywords, and Recipients sections can be assigned to take one of three possible actions when the rule is triggered.
+Rules in the stock text patterns and keyword sections can be assigned to take one of four possible actions when the rule is triggered.

 An Encrypt rule will encrypt the email automatically as soon as the user hits Send.
 They'll see the Virtru encryption animation without any option to have the email go out unencrypted.